×

 19.

-Alzubaidi M, Agus M, Alyafei K, Althelaya KA, Shah U, Abd-Alrazaq A, et al. Toward deep observation: A systematic survey on artificial intelligence techniques to monitor fetus via ultrasound images. iScience.
-2022;25(8):104713.
+Alzubaidi M, Agus M, Alyafei K, Althelaya KA, Shah U, Abd-Alrazaq A, Anbar M, Makhlouf M, Househ M. Toward deep observation: A systematic survey on artificial intelligence techniques to monitor fetus via ultrasound images.
+Iscience.
+2022 Aug 19;25(8).

 20.

 Selvathi D, Chandralekha R. Fetal biometric based abnormality detection during prenatal development using deep learning techniques.
 Multidimensional systems and signal processing.
-2022;(1):1–5.
+2022 Mar;33(1):1-5.

 21.

-Wang C, Yu L, Su J, Mahy T, Selis V, Yang C, et al. Down Syndrome detection with Swin Transformer architecture.
+Wang C, Yu L, Su J, Mahy T, Selis V, Yang C, Ma F. Down syndrome detection with swin transformer architecture.
 Biomedical Signal Processing and Control.
-2023;86:105199.
+2023 Sep 1;86:105199.

 22.

 Liu L, Tang D, Li X, Ouyang Y. Automatic fetal ultrasound image segmentation of first trimester for measuring biometric parameters based on deep learning.
 Multimedia Tools and Applications.
-2024;(9):27283–304.
+2024 Mar;83(9):27283-304.

 23.